U.S. Congress reaches deal on COVID-19 aid package, plans votes for Monday

-WASHINGTON (Reuters) -U.S. congressional leaders said on Sunday they had reached agreement on a $900 billion package to provide the first new aid in months to an economy hammered by the coronavirus pandemic, with votes likely on Monday.
+WASHINGTON (Reuters) - U.S. congressional leaders reached agreement on Sunday on a $900 billion package to provide the first new aid in months to an economy and individuals battered by the surging coronavirus pandemic, with votes likely on Monday.

 “At long last, we have the bipartisan breakthrough the country has needed,” Republican Senate Majority Leader Mitch McConnell said on the Senate floor, following months of contentious debate.

-“It will establish a floor, not a ceiling, for coronavirus relief in 2021,” Schumer said on the Senate floor.
+President Donald Trump supports the bill and will sign it into law, White House spokesman Ben Williamson said.

-The package, which must be signed into law by President Donald Trump, would give $600 direct payments to individuals and boost unemployment payments by $300 a week.
-It also includes billions for small businesses, food assistance, transit and healthcare.
+The package would give $600 direct payments to individuals and boost unemployment payments by $300 a week.
+It also includes billions for small businesses, food assistance, vaccine distribution, transit and healthcare.
 It extends a moratorium on foreclosures and provides $25 billion in rental aid.

+“Anyone who thinks this bill is enough does not know what’s going on in America,” Democratic Senate leader Chuck Schumer said at a news conference.
+He said he would push for more aid after Democratic President-elect Joe Biden takes office on Jan.
+20.

 Lawmakers said they had resolved disputes over the Federal Reserve’s pandemic lending authority and other issues that had forced negotiations into the weekend.